Are you still in the process of deciding on a niche to jump into?

 This is a big mistake.

-How to Use Google Trends to Find a Niche
+How to Find a Profitable Niche

 Let’s say you have an interest in many outdoor sports.

 You put mountain bike in the Google trends searches and see there is a seasonal low from September to May each year for the past 5 years.